Southeast Lachlan Ground Gravity Survey

 This research will also result in an improved understanding of the earth resources potential and natural geological hazards of eastern Victoria.
 Government will be able to make better informed land management decisions to benefit the community, protect State infrastructure and manage earth resources.

-The ground gravity survey will be carried out in May and June 2019.
+The ground gravity survey was carried out in May and June 2019.

-The ground gravity survey will be carried out along selected private and public roads and tracks around:
+The ground gravity survey was carried out along selected private and public roads and tracks around:

 - Nariel Valley